posit-dev/positron/extensions/positron-python/.github/test_plan.md

   - [ ] `Run Test` works
   - [ ] `Debug Test` works
 - [ ] A `Diagnostic` is shown in the problems pane for each failed/skipped test
-  - [ ] The `Diagnostic`s are organized according to the file the test was executed from (not neccesarily the file it was defined in)
+  - [ ] The `Diagnostic`s are organized according to the file the test was executed from (not necessarily the file it was defined in)
   - [ ] The appropriate `DiagnosticRelatedInformation` is shown for each `Diagnostic`
   - [ ] The `DiagnosticRelatedInformation` reflects the traceback for the test